From Centria to the world

 Centria’s good network makes it easy to go on exchange, and the likelihood of getting to your desired destination is high.
 Studying abroad is worthwhile — experience new things, get to know new people and cultures, and gather international experience for future professional life.
 Going on an exchange may be the best decision of your life.

 During the student exchange, you will be doing courses that are related to your studies.
 You can choose whether you want to participate in a short exchange period of 5 to 30 days, or apply for a longer exchange of at least one term.
+Student should have completed about 60 study credits at Centria before going on exchange.

 A semester in Germany was an awesome experience.
 The studies included a lot of group work, during which you became acquainted with other students.
 Also in our free time, we spent time together and traveled all over Germany.Tero Räty, industrial management student